rafshawn/RTOS-Notes/07-Inter-Process-Communication.md

 ```

 # System V Semaphores
-- **Purpose**: Synchronization mechanism used to control access to shared resources between mutiple processes.
+- **Purpose**: Synchronization mechanism used to control access to shared resources between multiple processes.
 - **Semaphores shared by multiple processes**: Typically used to coordinate access to shared resources (files, memory, hardware)
 - Work on **arrays of semaphores**
 ### Operations: